smartco99599/documentation/content/applications/finance/payment_providers/xendit.rst

    to :guilabel:`Enabled`.
 #.
 Fill in the :guilabel:`Xendit API Key` and :guilabel:`Xendit Callback Token` fields with the
    information saved from the previous steps.
 #.
-Configure the rest of the options to your liking.
+Configure the payment methods you want to activate on the configuration tab.

 .. seealso::
    :doc:`../payment_providers`